There will be no walk-in docket Friday, August 23, 2019. Please see other options for handling warrants and posting bonds.

 What the walk-in docket is for:

-• Continuances: Walk-in dockets are also a good opportunity for cases that may need to be continued because they cannot appear on their scheduled future court date but are ineligible for a continuance by web or phone.
-You most likely will not be able to resolve their case or show evidence at the walk-in docket but will be given a new court date.
+Continuances: Walk-in dockets are also a good opportunity to ask for a continuance if you cannot be in court on your scheduled future court date, but are not eligible for a continuance by web or phone.
+You most likely will not be able to resolve your case or show the judge evidence at the walk-in docket, but you may be given a new court date.

-• Additional time: Walk-in dockets are good for people who have cases that are already disposed of but they are having difficulty satisfying the Order of the Court (either financially paying or attending a class, completing community service, etc.).
+Additional Time: Walk-in dockets are good for people who have cases that they already disposed of but they are having difficulty satisfying the Order of the Court to pay or attend a class, or complete community service.

 What the walk-in docket is not for:

-• Walk-in dockets are NOT for resolving your case by presenting any evidence.
-This is mainly because there is not a prosecutor present and the judge will not resolve a case without both sides having an opportunity to be present.
+You cannot resolve your case by presenting any evidence at the walk-in docket.
+Usually the prosecutor is not at the walk-in docket and the judge will not resolve a case without both sides having an opportunity to be present.

-• You SHOULD NOT come to the walk-in docket and show their insurance, driver’s license, handicapped placards, etc. to get their cases resolved.
+Do not come to the walk-in docket and show your insurance card, driver’s license, handicapped placards, etc. to get your case resolved.